AIBluefisher/DAGSfM/README.md

 - `completeness_ratio`: This option indicate the overlapping between clusters.
 0.5~0.7 is enough in practice.

 - `cluster_type`: This option decides which cluster method we choose for image clustering.
-We support `NCut` and `Spectral` Clustering. `Spectra` clustering is more accurate than `NCut` but it would be slow if we want to divide images into many clusters, as it needs much time to compute eigen vectors.
+We support `NCut` and `Spectral` Clustering. `Spectra` clustering is more accurate than `NCut` but it might be slower if we want to divide images into many clusters, as it needs much time to compute eigen vectors.

 If succeed, camera poses and sparse points should be included in `$DATASET/sparse` folder, you can use COLMAP's GUI to